Join 10,000 other counsellors & educators & get exclusive resources delivered straight to your inbox.

-Choosing a university in one of the biggest decisions many students will have made in their lives.
-Guiding them as they get started can be daunting - you have the power to shape their entire futures!
+Choosing a university is one of the biggest decisions many students will have made in their lives.
+Guiding them as they get started can be daunting – you have the power to shape their entire futures!

 And the first step to choosing a university is, of course, thorough, detailed and structured university research.